yaya2devops/terraform-beginner-bootcamp-2023/README.md

 2. Configure Execution Mode:
    - Change the execution mode to "local" in Terraform Cloud.
-   - After you picked your project, click **settings** from the left pane
+   - After you picked your project, click **settings** from the left pane<br>
 ![Settings Project Pane](assets/2.6.0/click-settings.png)

 **The general pane will now popup.**
-  - In the same page, swipe below and look for exec mode.
+  - In the same page, swipe below and look for exec mode.<br>
 ![General Project Settings Pane](assets/2.6.0/general-pane-popup.png)

 You will find that there is no option for local execution.